 - Build a support network of peers you can turn to for outside perspective and advice.
 The Building Better Courses forum on E-Learning Heroes is a great resource for virtual networking with fellow peers.
-You may also find inspiration and support from folks in creative writing, usability or experience design, graphic design, and other related industries.
+You might also find inspiration and support from folks in creative writing, usability or experience design, graphic design, and other related industries.

 You Need Organizational Skills

 Projects come and go, each with their own demands on your skills and creativity.
 But developing organizational skills can improve nearly every aspect of your professional life.
 Here are a few skills to master in this area:

 - Task prioritization.
 Whether you’re a one-person training shop or part of a large team, having the ability to manage your time and prioritize tasks is crucial to staying on top of your workload.